 My name is… - Jina langu ni… (jee-nah lah-ngoo)

 What is your name? - Jina lako ni nani? (jee-nah lah-koh nahnee)

 Sorry - Pole (poh-leh)

-If you’d like to plan a holiday to Kenya, please call our Africa Fair Travel Specialists on 0203 143 4293 or send an online enquiry to start your journey.
+If you’d like to plan a holiday to Kenya, please call our Luxury Travel Specialists or send an online enquiry to start your journey.